 General Laboratory Description

-Dr. Chang directs the Psychometrics-Informatics Laboratory (pi Lab), which aims to integrate advanced psychometrics and evolving informatics to advance our understanding of participation and human health.
-Just like pi is constant, infinite and universal, the pi Lab is envisioned to share the same ‘advancing human health’ vision, generate endless opportunities and has local and global impacts in rehabilitation and participation sciences.
+Dr. Chang directs the Psychometrics+Informatics Laboratory (pi Lab), which aims to integrate modern psychometrics and evolving informatics to advance our understanding of population health.
+Just like pi is constant, infinite and universal, the pi Lab is envisioned to share the same ‘advancing human health’ vision, generate endless opportunities and have local and global impacts in rehabilitation and participation sciences.

 The pi Lab is guided by the team science principle to serve as a centralized location for students, clinical staff and faculty with unique and complementary expertise to learn and share.
-Accurate and timely assessment is an important first step for care planning and intervention.
 Its multidisciplinary approach brings researchers, educators and clinicians together to collectively solve significant issues in biomedical and public health.